Lead and Healthy Homes

 Lead paint poisioning affects over one million children today.
 Find out when your home, school and daycare center was built.
 If it was before 1978, it probably contains lead-based paint.

 The Lead & Healthy Homes program offers a simple yet comprehensive approach to dealing with a variety of environmental concerns associated with housing for Minneapolis residents.
-Listed below are some of the common problem areas addressed on a regular basis.
+Some of the common problem areas are addressed on a regular basis.

-Exterior (Lead-based Paint), Windows (Lead-based Paint), Interior (Allergens, indoor air quality), Gutters & Basement (Water leaks can lead to mold).
+Gutters & Basement (Water leaks can lead to mold)

 Lead Safe Work Practices Course

 The Lead Safe Work Practices Course is designed for licensed building owners and contractors who wish to do maintenance and remodeling projects on homes built prior to 1978.